coolsoft-ita/autopintab/README.md

 Changelog
 ---------

+## v.1.3.1 - 2021-11-19
+- Reorder tab feature (added in 1.3.0) can now be enabled/disabled in options page (and it's disabled by default).

 ## v.1.3.0 - 2021-06-21
-- Pattern order now affects tab pin order: the higher is the pattern (in pattern list), the leftmost will be the pinned tab
+- Pattern order now affects tab pin order: the higher is the pattern (in pattern list), the leftmost will be the pinned tab.
-- New feature to reorder patterns in options page by dragging them
+- New feature to reorder patterns in options page by dragging them.

 ## v.1.2.1 - 2020-05-12
 - Import not working in Firefox-ESR (v.68.x).